garronej/ts-ci/README.md

 - Remove ``/dist/esm/`` entry from ``files`` in ``package.json``
 - Remove ``simplifyify`` and ``terser`` from dev dependencies.

-## Remove unwanted dev dependencies.
+## Remove unwanted dev dependencies

 Dev dependencies that are not required by the template ( you can safely remove them if you don't use them ):

 - ``evt``
 - ``@types/node``

 Must keep:

 - ``typescript``
 - ``denoify`` ( for the script that moves dist files to the root before publishing )